 - If you’re a continuing student, your awards for summer may have been offered prior to SAP being measured from the prior Spring term.

-- If you become ineligible for aid due to Spring classes, any future financial aid (including Summer) will be cancelled.
+- If you become ineligible for aid due to Spring classes, any future financial aid (including Summer) will be canceled.

 - New Stafford loans accepted for summer will require completion of a Direct Loan Promissory